Vertigo Doesn’t Have To Rule Your Life – Here’s How To Cope

 BPPV is also quite common after a car accident or some form of head trauma – either the crystals have been shaken loose by the force of the accident, or the trauma leads to inflammation in the ear, which causes the crystals to dislodge.
 People with inner-ear infections have similarly inflamed ears and are also more likely to suffer from BPPV.

-How to tell if you have this type of vertigo
+How to tell if you have BBPV

 While Bromwich says BBPV causes no serious repercussions to your health, the spinning sensation can be annoying and debilitating.
 The good news is that the condition is fairly simple to resolve.
 So how do know if what you’re feeling is vertigo?

 If you turn your head to the right and experience dizziness, you likely have BPPV in your right ear.
 If you turn to the left and start spinning around: BPPV in the left ear.
 Keep in mind that this manoeuvre only works if the cause of your vertigo is BPPV, so it’s best to visit your doctor for an accurate diagnosis.
+(Don’t miss these thyroid facts everyone should know.)

 Treatment for BBPV